 The Loretto Residency Program is open to feminist social change artists who reside in Kentucky.
 Artists with varied backgrounds, worldviews, cultural heritages, and sexual orientations are encouraged to apply.
-KFW is committed to making the residency program accessible to a wide range of women regardless of age, race, ethnicity, sexual orientation, educational level, economic condition or geographic origin.
+KFW is committed to making the residency program accessible to a wide range of women, trans and nonbinary people regardless of age, race, ethnicity, sexual orientation, educational level, economic condition or geographic origin.